-"Yeah, that pilot hat and the stupid parachute pants!"
-Mimi recalled.
-"But this time…"
+"Yeah, that pilot hat and the parachute pants!"
+Mimi said, "but this time…"

 Yolei looked again and her eyes widened.
-They were right; her clothes hadn't changed like they usually did.
+They were right; her clothes hadn't changed.
 "Woah, freaky!" she said, tugging at her shirt.
 "Why's that?"

 "Maybe they knew it'd be too hot for those other clothes," Tentomon said, swatting at his antennae.
 "I sure wish I could shed my shell a few times…"